The Bonner Leader Program extends and deepens Capital University’s long history of community engagement and social justice.

 Capital University has always strived to be a place for students to belong, begin, and become.
 At the heart of Capital’s Bonner Leader Program is the belief that institutions of higher learning play a vital role in nurturing and mobilizing thoughtful, caring, and diverse leaders dedicated to solving challenges in our community.

 In 1990, the Bonner Foundation launched the first Bonner Scholars Program.
 Designed to provide students with “access to education and an opportunity to serve,” the program has grown to become the largest privately-funded, service-based college scholarship program in the country.
-The scholarship provides students with high financial need and an ethic for service with four-years of financial aid support and an opportunity to participate in an intensive cohort experience.
+Though some colleges and universities' Bonner Programs provide scholarships for those who demonstrate high financial need, it is different with Capital University's program.
+The Capital University Bonner Leader Program has adapted a work study model and Bonner Leaders earn stipends.

 The hallmarks of the Capital Bonner Leader Program, include: